 The Learning Center offers a variety of therapy services (occupational, speech/language, music, and physical therapy) designed to help children progress towards age-appropriate skills.
-All therapies are provided for 30, 45, or 60 minutes.
+All therapies are provided for 35 or 50 minute sessions.
 Goals are individualized to help work on each child’s unique needs.
 Services can be provided at the Learning Center, the child’s school, or within the child’s home.
 The Learning Center is out of network for all medical insurance companies.
 Parents are required to pay for services and upon request, will receive a generic insurance receipt that may be submitted for an insurance claim.

 Many children who attend the Learning Center for occupational therapy have difficulty with fine motor skills such as handwriting, typing, and shoe tying.
 They often struggle with jumping, running, and hopping and can have sensory issues with sounds, smells, and food textures that make focusing at school problematic.
 Our licensed pediatric occupational therapist help children learn to calm their sensory seeking/avoiding bodies and gain age appropriate fine and gross motor skills.